 Now let’s fast forward 20 years.
 A few weeks ago Reba released her 27th studio album entitled Love Somebody.
 Considering my long history with Reba, I always buy her albums the first day of release.
 I was really excited about this album since Reba has now moved to the new Nash Icon record label.

 “Enough” is a great sequel to Reba’s 1993 hit with Linda Davis, “Does He Love You.”
 She also recalls and sings another song for her father who has now passed away, “Them Horses.”
-This is a very different view point then “The Greatest Man I Never Knew.”
+This is a very different viewpoint than “The Greatest Man I Never Knew.”
 These are amongst my top favorites.

 Although there are two songs on this album that really speak to me both in the past and the present.
 They are songs of pure love, the title track, “Love Somebody,” and the Reba penned “Pray for Peace.”